Saho Sasazawa: Legacy and influence

-He was a prolific writer, who at his height wrote 1,000 or even 1,500 pages of manuscript per month, apud BLOGOS, review, 2015-03-10.、he has been called a "constant innovator" or experimenter.
+He was a prolific writer, who at his height wrote 1,000 or even 1,500 pages of manuscript per month,、he has been called a "constant innovator" or experimenter.
 In particular, Sasazawa is known for applying the mystery novel techniques of "surprise-twist endings (donden-gaeshi)" and climatic endings in writing matatabi fiction, thus introducing a fresh angle in the fiction about these wandering rogue swordsman-gamblers.